pingcap/community/governance/sig-governance.md

 ### SIG Members

-- Inludes all Contributors, Active Contributors, Reviewers, and Committers under the SIG
+- Include all Contributors, Active Contributors, Reviewers, and Committers under the SIG
 - SHOULD maintain health of the SIG
 - SHOULD show sustained contributions to the SIG
 - SHOULD hold corresponding responsibilities in the SIG as documented in [TiDB Developer Group](/architecture/README.md#tidb-developer-group)